 In the summer of 2017 we opened a sewing room in Skaramangas Community Centre.
 We have several sewing machines and equipment for the residents of the camp to sew their own clothes and designs.
 Residents are assigned appointments for fabric distribution taking 3 meters at a time; these distribution days are particularly busy.
 The sewing room has become an important meeting place for women, and we also use it for different workshops.

-English lessons for adults
+English and french lessons for adults

 The library contains a growing number of international books and literature for all ages; residents can read in the library or check them out to take home.
 The Hope Library, which is the heart of the community centre, is also a social place where residents can relax, socialise or ask for assistance with tasks that require computers or printers.